Scottish Terrier vs Scottish Deerhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Scottish Terrier has a typical lifespan of 12-14 years, while Scottish Deerhound lives approximately 8-11 years.
 Health profiles differ significantly between these dogs.
 Scottish Terrier is predisposed to Bleeding Disorders, Cancer, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Scottish Deerhound faces its own health challenges including Major Health Concerns, Other Health Concerns.
+Scottish Deerhound faces its own health challenges including Major Health Concerns, breed-related eye, dental, and skin conditions that benefit from early detection.
 Scottish Terrier has 3 documented predispositions compared to 2 for Scottish Deerhound, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health